mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 #### 4. Set environment variables that are needed for compilation

+The compilation scripts that come with VASP include variables that must be set to the clusters local values.
+Here we set environment variables to hold those settings.

 ```bash
 SCALAPACK_ROOT=`module -t show  netlib-scalapack 2>&1 | grep CMAKE_PREFIX_PATH | awk -F, '{print $2}'  | awk -F\" '{print $2}'`